ToxicK1dd/ObjectOrientedCheatSheet/README.md

 - **Verb-Noun Naming**: *Use verbs to represent actions and nouns to represent entities or objects.
 This convention helps clarify the purpose and behavior of the elements.
 Example: `getUserInfo`, `calculateTotalPrice`.*
 - **Domain-Specific Naming**: *Use names specific to the problem domain you are working in.
 This makes the code more expressive and understandable within the context of the application.
 Example: `orderTotal`, `customerAddress`.*
 - **Singular vs. Plural**: *Choose between singular and plural forms based on the nature of the entity being represented.
 Use singular form for individual instances and plural form for collections.
 Example: `car`, `cars`.*
 - **Boolean Prefixes**: *When naming boolean variables or properties, consider using prefixes like "is," "has," or "should" to indicate their boolean nature.
-Example: `isAvailable`, `shouldProcess`.*
+Example: `isAvailable`, `shouldProcess`, `hasPermission`.*
 - **Constants**: *Use uppercase letters and underscores to represent constants.
 This convention helps distinguish them from regular variables.
 Example: `MAX_VALUE`, `DEFAULT_TIMEOUT`.*

 ---

 #### Buzzwords
-Buzzwords are popular terms or phrases that often represent emerging technologies, trends, or concepts in the software industry.\
+Buzzwords are popular terms or phrases that often represent emerging technologies, trends, or concepts in the software industry.

 They are trendy or popular terms commonly used in the software development industry.\
 While some buzzwords may be overused, they still hold significance and represent important concepts and technologies.